Frequently Asked Questions

 On receipt of satisfactory references and payment of your invoice you will be supplied with website log-in details.
 You will then be welcome to attend any events we have running.

-When new applications are received, our current agents and venue members are given the opportunity to object.
+When new applications are received, our current members are given the opportunity to object.
 We also follow up your references and if all is satisfactory an invoice is raised.
 Once we have received payment for the fees, your membership will be up and running and you will be able to enjoy the benefits of membership.

 If you do not know who to use as a reference, it still may be possible to join us.
 Contact the Executive Office who will be able to advise you.